awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/getting-started-associate-repository.md

  To create a repository association, choose one of the following\.
 +  If your repository type is AWS CodeCommit, see [ Create a CodeCommit repository association](create-codecommit-association.md)\.
 +  If your repository type is Bitbucket, see [ Create a Bitbucket repository association](create-bitbucket-association.md)\.
-+  If your repository type is GitHub, see [ Create a GitHub repository association](create-github-association.md)\.
++  If your repository type is GitHub or GitHub Enterprise Cloud, see [ Create a GitHub or GitHub Enterprise Cloud repository association](create-github-association.md)\.
 +  If your repository type is GitHub Enterprise Server, see [ Create a GitHub Enterprise Server repository association](create-github-enterprise-association.md)\.